Transkribus/TranskribusDU/README.md

 We recommend installing __anaconda3__ .
 You can then train using pystruct and/or tensorflow (both to be installed on top of anaconda).

  * conda install shapely rtree lxml scipy
- * pip install future scikit-learn pytest --upgrade
+ * conda install future scikit-learn pytest

 ~~To learn with pystruct (using a graph-CRF model):~~